apache/doris/new-docs/en/admin-manual/maint-monitor/metadata-operation.md

 ### Add FE

-Adding FE processes is described in detail in the [Deployment and Upgrade Documents](../../installing/install-deploy.md#Adding%20FE%20nodes) and will not be repeated.
+Adding FE processes is described in detail in the [Elastic Expansion Documents](../elastic-expansion.html) and will not be repeated.
 Here are some points for attention, as well as common problems.

 1. Notes